blacktokki/blacktokki-notebook/Usage.md

 * Double-click or long-press the current tab or recently changed note to pin it to the tab list.
 * You can unpin it by pressing the X button.

+### ⇄ Reorder Tabs

+* You can freely rearrange the order of items in the Tab List, by simply dragging them up or down.
+* The new order is applied immediately and saved automatically.
+Position frequently used notes at the top to enhance your workflow efficiency.

 ---

 ## 📞 Contact